Currently, all versions up to 21.x

 If you modified this value to be Less than instead of Matches, the odds of hitting an invalid row in the logs increases.

 Some have considered that you could repeat row 1 between the OR statements, with the net result of:

-LOGICALLY this may work.
-However, experience has shown that it is not reliable, so we recommend against trying to do this.
+LOGICALLY this may work and sometimes it does.
+However, experience has shown that it is not reliable, so we recommend against it.